Information about Covid-19

 All staff operating either clinically or in the community must:

 - wear the following on face-to-face contact with patients either in clinic or in the community:

 – an appropriate face mask for level of interaction.

 – disposable Gloves (single use);

 – disposable plastic aprons (single use) or re-usable overalls;

-– Wear face masks where able;
+- – Wear face masks unless exempt.

-– Not wear gloves;
+- – Not wear gloves.

 Regular cleaning and sanitisation practices

 First Physio will ensure to enforce a strict cleaning and sanitisation protocol in line with current legislation and guidance.
 For further details, see our Covid-19 Policy.